Sucuri/sucuri-wordpress-plugin/readme.txt

 This feature is powered by our scanning engine, found on our free security scanner - [SiteCheck](https://sitecheck.sucuri.net/).
 It’s important to take some time to [understand how this scanner works](https://blog.sucuri.net/2012/10/ask-sucuri-how-does-sitecheck-work.html).
 There are limitations with the way this scanner works, you can find more information in the FAQ section.

-= What is the blacklist monitoring? =
+= What is the blocklist monitoring? =

-Another very interesting feature of the Security Malware Scanner is that it checks various blacklist engines, including the following:
+Another very interesting feature of the Security Malware Scanner is that it checks various blocklist engines, including the following:

 * Sucuri Labs
 * Google Safe Browsing